brvtalcake/libfuzz/README.md

 # libfuzz

-Sound generation and handling in C++
+Sound generation and sound handling library in C